 Activated Carbon Filter:

 Activated Carbon (AC) filter is the most common form of treatment for removing color from water.
-Along with color removal, this conventional treatment is designed to absorb particles and organic contaminants in water that may result in bad tastes and odors.
+Along with color removal from water, this conventional treatment is designed to absorb particles and organic contaminants in water that may result in bad tastes and odors.
 Turbidity and iron can also be filtered through this treatment method.
 However, it is important to understand that Activated Carbon filters do not remove bacteria.
 Therefore, characterized as filtration rather than purification.
 AC filters are one of the least expensive methods of treatment and can be very effective in reducing dissolved solids.

-- Removes Color
+- Color removal from water

 - Reduces TDS

 - NF softens water